Sirizani Butau Biography: Wife & Children, EcoCash Number, Beta Bus Accident, Honours -Pindula, Local Knowledge

 Aftermath

 Once his EcoCash mobile number was put on social media, Zimbabweans sent him money until his wallet reached its limit leaving many, who wanted to honour him, shut out.[2]
-Econet reportedly approached the Reserve Bank of Zimbabwe (RBZ) in a bid to have Sirizani Butau exempted from Ecocash limits.[3]
+Econet approached the Reserve Bank of Zimbabwe (RBZ) in a bid to have Sirizani Butau exempted from Ecocash limits.[3]
+RBZ authorised EcoCash to exempt Sirizani Butau from weekly limits to allow him to pay for urgent treatment, among other things.
+His limit was reviewed from ZWL$35,000 to ZWL$100,000 per week, with effect from December 26 2021 until March 31, 2022.[6]

 Madam Boss pledged US$500 towards Butau and his family.
 TN Bakery made a commitment to donate US$1 000 while Hotplate Grill made an undertaking to donate meals to cover the duration of his hospital stay.[7]